Johanna-hub/BrixtonLocal/README.md

 # Brixton Local
-An app to support local businesses during the COVID-19 crisis using React, Node and Google Sheets API
+A web app to support local businesses during the COVID-19 crisis using React, Node and Google Sheets API

 Brixton Local is a website that brings together all the businesses still operating during the lockdown and providing additional services such as delivery, restaurants/cafes now selling fruit+veg or people moving their businesses online such as fitness classes.